joshmfrancis/Basic-Brainoof-Encoder/README.md

-Brainoof, or its more harsh name, Brainfuck, is a Turing complete, stack-based, esoteric programming language made to utterly confuse the programmer using it.
+Brainoof is a Turing complete, stack-based, esoteric programming language made to utterly confuse the programmer using it.
 It was created by Urban Müller in 1993 and consists of only 8 operators.

 Brainoof is one of the OG esoteric programming languages as it inspired many other esolangs.
 It is a really cool language and is quite challenging to code in at first!